-‘Bachelor’ Host Chris Harrison Says He’s Sorry For Commentary Which ‘Perpetuates Racism’
+'Bachelor' Host Chris Harrison Says He's Sorry For Commentary Which 'Perpetuates Racism'

 Chris concluded his statement by promising to do better.

 In January, a Reddit user shared a photo of Kirkconnell dressed in costume as a Native American.
 People Magazine reported on other images of the Bachelor frontrunner.
-She reportedly attended a Kappa Alpha Order “Old South” where she and other women wore antebellum styled dresses.
+She reportedly attended a Kappa Alpha Order "Old South" ball, where she and other women wore antebellum-style dresses.

 On February 10, Chris and Rachel Lindsay discussed the topic on an episode of the celebrity news series Extra.

 Rachel has been vocal in holding the franchise accountable when it comes to issues regarding race.
-After she urged the series to diversify, Matt was named The Bachelor‘s first black male lead.
+After she urged the series to diversify, Matt was named The Bachelor's first Black male lead.

 During their discussion, Chris and Rachel agreed it would be best if Kirkconnell spoke out about this topic herself.